osman28tr/ServicesHealthCheck-With-Net8WorkerService/Readme.md

 </p>

 <p align="justify">
-    <b>ServicesHealthCheck.DataAccessLayer: </b> It is the layer where database-related CRUD operations are performed.
-There is a context class that corresponds to the database and where configuration settings related to the database are made.
-It references the entities layer to correspond to collections in the database.
-Since there are not many relational scripts and for fast read and write operation
+    <b>ServicesHealthCheck.DataAccessLayer: </b> It is the layer where CRUD operations related to the database are performed.
+There is a context class that corresponds to the database and where configuration settings for the database are made.
+It references the Datas layer for the classes that will correspond to the collections in the database.
+Since there are not many relational states and for fast reading and writing
-Mongodb was used as the database.
+MongoDB was used as the database.
 </p>

 <p align="justify">
     <b>ServicesHealthCheck.Shared: </b> It is the layer where classes and interfaces commonly used by more than one layer are defined.
-It contains IEntity and Settings elements.
-IEntity defines classes as collections of databases.
+Contains IEntity and Settings.
+Classes that implement the IEntity interface are defined as database collections.
 The Settings class is the class that corresponds to the database configuration settings.
 </p>

 <p align="justify">